Patrik Mišák

-Patrik Mišák (born 29 March 1991) is a Slovak footballer who plays as a midfielder for Wieczysta Kraków.
+Patrik Mišák (born 29 March 1991) is a Slovak professional footballer who played as a midfielder for Polish club Kalwarianka Kalwaria Zebrzydowska.
+He also serves as a youth coach for Hutnik Kraków.

 International career

 Mišák was called up for two unofficial friendly fixtures held in Abu Dhabi, UAE, in January 2017, against Uganda (1–3 loss) and Sweden.
 He made his debut against Sweden playing the second half of the match, when he substituted Filip Hlohovský.
 Slovakia lost the game 0–6.